A New Japanese Prime Minister: Does It Matter for Japan’s Defense?

 With a couple of exceptions, Sanae Takaichi (currently minister for economic security) and Diet member Takayuki Kobayashi, it is unclear that defense is a priority for most prime minister candidates.

 But what about Shigeru Ishiba?
 He’s the front-runner for prime minister and previously served as defense minister and head of the former defense agency.
-Impressive on paper, but one is not convinced he’s the expert he thinks he is.
+Impressive on paper, but one is not convinced that he’s the expert he thinks he is.

 And Chinese “elite capture” has been as successful in Tokyo as it has been in Washington.

-So one shouldn’t be surprised to see a push for a “re-set” with the PRC to “dial things down.”
+So one shouldn’t be surprised to see a push for a “reset” with the PRC to “dial things down.”

 It’s not that Japan’s defense will be ignored, and a certain momentum will continue, but it could be slower and without proper focus.